gjdandin/twitter-sentiment-analysis-website/README.md

 # twitter-sentiment-analysis-website
 Upcoming functions:
-0. Downloadable graphs?
+1. Add a footer
-0.1 Url on twitter cards?
+2. Save states(sessions)
-1. Save states(sessions)
+3. Host the website on better server than heroku?
-2. Host the website on better server than heroku?
+4. Ask for guidance on twitter anonymity
-3. Tests
+5. Tests
-4.
+6.